 SHIFT is a multi-layered educational organization that creates intentional space for concrete societal change through individual engagement with assumptions and biases.

 We believe that SHIFTing occurs when we are able to recognize our full humanity.
 By engaging with the arts, workshop participants are encouraged to connect both emotionally and intellectually with what are often perceived as intimidating topics.

 Through customizable activities and media, we engage participants with multiple learning styles and varying degrees of experience with anti-oppressive frameworks.

 Vivianne A. Njoku (she/her) is a multi-media artist and educator based in Mexico City, MX & Brooklyn, NY.
-In addition to her work as a video artist and performer, since 2008 Ms. Njoku has instructed youth and adults in video production and conceptual, social justice-based art.
+In addition to her work as a video artist, musician and performer, since 2008 Ms. Njoku has instructed youth and adults in video production, music, and conceptual, social justice-based art.

 Ms. Njoku holds a Bachelor of Arts in Psychological and Brain Sciences from the Johns Hopkins University, a Masters Degree in Art Education from New York University, and is licensed through the state of New York as a Visual Arts Instructor for all grades.
 She has collaborated with a number of non-profit organizations, including the Tribeca Film Institute, Reel Works Teen Filmmaking, and Willie Mae Rock Camp for Girls.

 In her capacity as a public school teacher she taught film and media at the International High School at Union Square (serving recently arrived immigrant youth) and Frank Sinatra School for the Arts.